lanxianhui/rails-react-bootstrap/README.md

 Downsides:

 * Currently there is no good, and free postgresql client for Mac.
 The ones I am aware of are pgAdmin, Navicat and PG Commander, and pgXplorer.

+### Put ruby version in Gemfile

+* It forces developers to use the same environment for application.
+* Prevents application to run with different ruby version in production / staging.
+* Use could .rbenv-version or .ruby-version file, but I don't find it good solution because it forces patch version of ruby, what can be cumbersome for collaborating developers.
+In practice there's not difference which patch version of ruby, so we shound not be forced to install 2.0.0-p247 if we have 2.0.0-p195 installed.

+Downsides:

+* You can't easily use different ruby version on development.
+For example you want to use Ruby 2.0.0 for faster execution and Ruby 1.9.3 on server.
+I think you shouldn't do that because it can introduce production-only bugs.
+* You have to upgrade production to use ruby 2.0.0.
+It can be cumbersome, but definitely rewarding in long run.

 ## License